kwameopareasiedu/react-simple-widgets/src/widgets/dialog-provider/dialog-provider-usage.md

 # DialogProvider

 The `DialogProvider` provides a dialog API for your app.
-This provider renders dialogs on top of its children.
-This prevents any possible stacking context issues between the full page dialogs and components of your application (especially issues with any CSS grid you might have).
+This provider renders dialogs on top of your app which prevents any possible stacking context issues with components of your application (especially if you are using CSS grid in that component).

 > `DialogProvider` only controls the positioning and display of your dialogs.
 The UI of the dialog is entirely up to your app.